 The central Canyonlands Backcountry Office is located at park administrative offices south of Moab.
 Rangers can answer questions about backcountry travel and issue permits.
 The address is 2282 Resource Blvd, Moab.

-The Needles Visitor Center is open spring through fall.
-The address is: at end of UT 211, approximately 35 miles west of US 191.
+The Needles Visitor Center is open from spring through fall.
+The address is: at the end of UT 211, approximately 35 miles west of US 191.

 Canyonlands National Park Map

 Canyonlands is a vast park made up of a few parts.
 Whether or not you need a detailed map certainly depends on your itinerary.
 If you plan a one or two-day visit to the park and want to see its most outstanding attractions, all you need is this application.
 This self-guided audio and GPS tour allows you to explore the vast wonders of Canyonlands with maximum flexibility.
 Just get in your car, install the tour guide app on your phone and get going.
 All audio plays automatically based on location.
 Most stops along the way have images to help you visualize what you can not see, such as snapshots from different centuries or interiors.
 Buy it here.

 But if you plan to stay for several days in Canyonlands, want to undertake more challenging treks in the park, and reach less popular places and off-beaten paths, be sure to get this set of map.
 It contains all three of the Canyonlands National Park districts, with detailed maps allowing you to explore less touristic areas without telephone and internet coverage.

 |Canyonlands National Park||Arches & Canyonlands||Sunrise at Mesa Arch|